grant/mvn-Publish-Usage/README.md

 -Dpackaging=jar
 ```

-`mvn package`

 - IntelliJ may prompt you to add classes.
 Do this in order to get the dependency to resolve.
-- Verify: Under "External Libraries" you should see your jar
+- Verify: Under "External Libraries" in IntelliJ you should see your jar
   - `mvn-publish-test-0.0.1-SNAPSHOT.jar`.

 ---